-The Rock & Roll Hall of Fame announced today that seven new inductees will be enshrined in 2017.
-The new members include three New Yorkers, Joan Baez, Tupac Shakur, and Nile Rodgers, who got the nod for the Hall’s Award for Musical Excellence, as well four classic rock bands, Electric Light Orchestra, Journey, Pearl Jam, and Yes.
+The Rock and Roll Hall of Fame announced today that seven new inductees will be enshrined in 2017, including three New Yorkers among them – Joan Baez, Tupac Shakur, and Nile Rodgers.
+Rodgers gets the nod for the Hall’s Award for Musical Excellence, as well four classic rock bands, Electric Light Orchestra, Journey, Pearl Jam, and Yes.

 Joan Baez, who is from Staten Island, NY, came to prominence following her performance at the 1959 Newport Folk Festival.
 While Baez is a talented songwriter in her own right, she is equally well known for enthralling interpretations of classic songs, helping other songwriters, especially Bob Dylan, achieve greater notoriety; and more importantly, Baez remains a longstanding advocate for human and civil rights.

 Yes formed in 1968 in London, and despite undergoing many lineup changes, they have persisted in bringing virtuoso prog-rock to adoring fans around the globe for more than forty years.
 Led by frontman Jon Anderson, guitarist Steve Howe, bassist Chris Squire, drummers Bill Bruford and Alan White, and keyboardist Rick Wakeman, Yes created some of the most iconic music of the prog-rock era, including the hit song “Roundabout” and the epic album Close to the Edge.